pedscoffee/PhysicianPromptEngineering/contributions.md

 ---
 layout: page
 title: Contributions
+description: "Contribute your own AI prompts to our growing library.
+Share production-ready prompts tested in real clinical workflows with the physician community."
 ---

 We are building a community-driven library, and we need your expertise.
 If you are a physician who has developed your own custom prompts, please share them!